willthames/devopsdays2014/slides.md

 * Exceptions should be exceptional. `AuthenticationException` when a user mistypes their password is NOT exceptional &mdash; don't log a stack trace for it &mdash; put it in an audit log if need be!
-* Know your log parsing tools - writing information as key=value pairs will save you from having to write custom parsers.
+* Know your log parsing tools &mdash; writing information as key=value pairs will save you from having to write custom parsers.
 * Transaction IDs are great for tying together multiple logs, especially if you can get them in your access log too.